Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

 A close up of bright green seedlings growing in rich dark earth, pictured in bright sunshine that fades to soft focus in the background.

-Luckily, there are many, many more types of edible annuals that can be directly sown compared to the number that must be started as transplants, so it is pretty easy to plant the bulk of your vegetable garden directly from seed – especially if you choose to grow a wide variety of veggies.
+Luckily, there are many more types of edible annuals that can be directly sown compared to the number that must be started as transplants.

 A close up top down picture of small piles of various different vegetable seeds set on a dark gray fabric.